 15. Accommodation or care of children in residence for tertiary education (s.
-(6)(1)(a)(v))
+6(1)(a)(v))

 Work referred to in section 6(1)(a)(v) in connection with an arrangement for the accommodation or care of children in a residential facility connected to, or used predominantly by students of, a university or other institution of tertiary education.